Pairing beef mine with chorizo, this indulgent Ultimate Beef and Chorizo Lasagne Soup brings a restaurant quality experience straight into your home.

 Add the mixed herbs and half the garlic to the saucepan.
 Stir-fry for 1 min.

-Bake the garlic bread on the top shelf of your oven until golden, 4-5 mins.
+When the soup has 5 mins remaining, bake the garlic bread on the top shelf of your oven until golden, 4-5 mins.

 Taste the soup and season with salt, pepper and sugar if needed.
 Add a splash of water if you feel it needs it.